letsfae/FaeMap-Frontend/README.md

 ## Use of SwiftyJSON
 [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) is a public framework, aims to deal with the JSON data from Backend.

-Because of the "Optional" and "Wrapping" features of Swift language, it becomes complex to get the real data and handle the error as the same time.
+Because of the "Optional" and "Wrapping" features of Swift language, it becomes complex to get the real data and handle the error at the same time.

 It is a must for Fae Frontend Developers to know how it works and how to use.